StanGirard/seo-audits-toolkit/README.md

 I'm using a cronjob that runs every day for both security and lighthouse.
 But feel free to crawl more often or less :)

 Once you've done all the above, you are ready to go.
 You can create as many organizations as you'd like.
-You can add users panel and you can access all the database from the admin panel.
+You can add users and you can access all the database from the admin panel.

 ## Links